|

 over Legolas' wrists.
 The elf bit his lip.
 "Of course, mistress,"

-the palanquin.
 "My name is Legolas.
 And this is Eowyn."

 "Leg-o-las," said Hentmirë, experimentally.